caipeide/autorace/README.md

 [Back to Top](#table-of-contents)

 ### 2. Your Host PC
-> This is for model training
+> A host PC is needed for model training

 #### 2.1 Requirement

 * Nvidia GPU (at least with 6 GB frame buffer), e.g., RTX 2060, GTX 1080.
 * Ubuntu 18.04 system should be installed.

-*For the participants who do not have a NVIDIA graphics card (GPU) in their computer, they can apply for using our server to train their models, and skip the following section 2.2*
+*For participants who do not have a NVIDIA graphics card (GPU) in their computer, they can apply for using our server to train their models, and skip the following section 2.2.
+In this way, the laptop will be only used for remote connection to the RC-Car, which is doable on any system including Windows, MacOS and Ubuntu.*

 #### 2.2 Graphics Driver Installation